vsouza/awesome-ios/README.md

 * [MYTableViewIndex](https://github.com/mindz-eye/MYTableViewIndex) - A pixel perfect replacement for UITableView section index, written in Swift :large_orange_diamond:
 * [RAReorderableLayout](https://github.com/ra1028/RAReorderableLayout) - A UICollectionView layout whitch can move item with drag and drop.
 * [CollapsableOptions](https://github.com/rob-nash/CollapsableOptions) - Collapsable table view sections with custom section header views. :large_orange_diamond:
+* [FooterPull](https://github.com/rob-nash/FooterPull) - Add paging to your table views with a cool animation.

 ##### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.